Climate change in Cyprus: Water resources

 Cyprus is situated in the Eastern Mediterranean and is described as "amongst the geographic areas that are most vulnerable to climate change".
 Because of the short residence time of waters, the Mediterranean Sea is considered a hot-spot for climate change effects.
 According to climate projections, the Mediterranean Sea could become warmer.
 The decrease in precipitation over the region could lead to more evaporation ultimately increasing the Mediterranean Sea salinity.
 Because of the changes in temperature and salinity, the Mediterranean Sea may become more stratified by the end of the 21st century, with notable consequences on water circulation and biogeochemistry.

+Impacts on human health

+Changes in climate patterns have facilitated the spread of diseases like malaria, dengue, and West Nile virus.
+Cyprus now hosts Aedes and Anopheles mosquitoes, vectors for dengue, chikungunya, Zika, and malaria.
+Ecological and socioeconomic factors contribute to these conditions, making disease surveillance and public health measures crucial.
+Additionally, climate change has worsened air quality in Cyprus, leading to increased respiratory illnesses and premature deaths.